-A selection of layered rugs, throws, and pillows instantly fill up a space, and all these items are useful.
-Adding a rug under the coffee-table carves the room up visually and gives everything its own place in the scheme of the room.
-If you’re in a part of the country where having a carpet feels appropriate, even then you could use a rug under the coffee-table, of course that will add height to the table so make sure to keep that in mind.
+A selection of layered rugs, throws and pillows instantly fill up a space, and all these items are useful.
+Adding a rug under the coffee table carves the room up visually and gives everything its own place in the scheme of the room.
+Even if you live in a part of the country where a carpet feels appropriate, you could still use a rug under the coffee table.
+But keep in mind that a rug under it would mean a slight elevation for the coffee table. sure to keep that in mind.
 Floor pillows are very hardworking accessories.
-They create great visual points in the room, but also perform as extra seating that can be moved around as guests wish.
+They create great visual points in the room, but also work well as extra seating that can be moved around as guests wish.

 Make sure the space has a throw, some cushions and textures that cosy up the space, and make you want to spend time there and not leave.

 Task lighting is crucial.
 Table lamps, warm-coloured ones, will add a sense of cosiness and provide extra lighting to the areas of the room where you’re likely to need it.
-If you’ve created the space with provisions for various sources of light (ambient, task and accent) then that’s great.
+It’s a great idea to create the space with provisions for various sources of light—ambient, task and accent.
 These sources of light must be in different heights of the room throughout the room.
 And of course, choose bulbs with a soft, warm glow.

 Warm hues like gold and chestnut create an inviting, appealing atmosphere in the space.
 However, don’t overdo the gold as too much of it will look intimidating.
 Rooms with metallic accents usually present better in the evenings, so if you’ve got too many then during the day, the space will seem out of place.

-Always keep a throw handy, for when the air-conditioning gets too chilly.
+Always keep a throw handy, for when the air conditioning gets too chilly.
 Throws also add doses of cosiness and invokes an inviting feeling.
-Be careful with the material you choose, so it’s not too warm during the summer months.
-Linens and wools will be too warm for the summer.
+Be careful with the material you choose, so that it’s not too warm during the summer months.
+Linen and wool will be too warm for the summer.
 If there’s a bit of a window seat in the living room then create a reading nook here, with a pouffe and textured pillows.
 Different textures of pillows united by a single colour scheme works wonderfully.

-They say coffee-table books are out, but really that just means coffeetable books will make a comeback soon.
-Ensure you don’t have exceptionally large unwieldy ones that can’t be picked up without strength-training.
-These books can be kept around in strategic spots, and within the space provided by a coffee-table, or even on a side-table or on the floor.
+They say coffee-table books are out, but really that just means coffee-table books will make a comeback soon.
+Ensure you don’t have exceptionally large unwieldy ones that can’t be picked up without strength training.
+These books can be arranged in strategic spots, and within the space provided by a coffee table, or even on a side table or on the floor.
 Another way to add books is by creating a side table with a stack of books, either next to the armchair or the sofa.
-It is always nice to maintain a unison of subject or ideas, and rather have picture heavy captivating but pick-up and browse-through books so that’s easy and interesting for anyone who’s going through them even for a very short period of time.
+It is always a good idea to maintain a commonality of themes as far as the subject of the books is concerned.
+A picture-heavy book is a good idea for guests to just pick up and browse through.

-Potted plants and vase with flower bunches help bring in a touch of homeliness while adding freshness.
+Potted plants and vases with flower bunches help bring in a touch of homeliness while adding freshness.